Schauet doch und sehet, ob irgend ein Schmerz sei, BWV 46: 6

-The closing chorale, "O großer Gott von Treu" (O great God of faithfulness), by Johann Matthäus Meyfart is a four-part setting, with the recorders playing "isolated little episodes between the lines of the chorales".
-They are reminiscent of the motifs of mourning heard in movement 2.
-The elaborate setting with instrumental interludes is similar as in Herr, gehe nicht ins Gericht mit deinem Knecht, BWV 105, composed a week earlier.
+The closing movement, "O großer Gott von Treu" (O great God of faithfulness), is a four-part setting of the ninth stanza of the chorale "O großer Gott von Macht" by Johann Matthäus Meyfart, to which Bach has added "isolated little episodes" for the recorders, which are reminiscent of the motifs of mourning heard in movement 2.
+The interpolation of instrumental episodes is a feature this movement shares with the closing movement of 'Herr, gehe nicht ins Gericht mit deinem Knecht' ', BWV 105, the cantata Bach had composed a week earlier.

 Recordings

-The listing is taken from the selection on the Bach Cantatas Website.
+The listing is taken from the selection on the Bach Cantatas website.
 Ensembles playing period instruments in historically informed performance are shown with green background.